-Here we will show that elemental buoyancy variance, $\zeta=\tfrac{1}{2}hb^2 = \tfrac{1}{2}\dfrac{(hb)^2}{h}$ is an entropy function of the TRSW with our choice of prognostic variables, that is it is conserved and a convex function of the prognostic variables \citep{leveque1992numerical}.
+is an entropy function of the TRSW with our choice of prognostic variables, that is it is conserved and a convex function of the prognostic variables \cite{leveque1992numerical}.
 The importance of entropy functions is that they are conserved in smooth regions and are dissipated across discontinuities in physically relevant weak solutions.
 DG methods are continuous within each element but can be discontinuous across element boundaries.
 This motivates that the volume terms of DG methods should conserve entropy while numerical fluxes should dissipate entropy.
-We refer to this as local entropy stability and in practice many numerical methods have demonstrated that this is necessary for numerical stability \citep{giraldo2020introduction, gassner2016well, morinishi2010skew, waruszewski2022entropy}.
+We refer to this as local entropy stability and in practice many numerical methods have demonstrated that this is necessary for numerical stability \cite{giraldo2020introduction, gassner2016well, morinishi2010skew, waruszewski2022entropy}.

 As with the energy analysis in section 2.4, we first show that the evolution of the elemental buoyancy variance, $\zeta = \tfrac{1}{2}hb^2$, satisfies a conservation law before proving global conservation.
 The functional derivatives of $\zeta$ w.r.t. the prognostic variables are